ottopaulsen/magic/README.md

 ![Magic Message Architecture](img/MagicMessageArchitecture.png)

-* An mobile app to send the message.
-Here I am using Ionic, learning both mobile development and Angular.
+* A mobile app to send the message.
+Here I am using Ionic, learning some mobile development and expanding my Angular competence.
-* A Firebase functions module used to receive the messages, as well as some other functions.
+* A Firebase functions module used to send the messages, register and list screens.
-* A Firestore database to save messages, so that they can retain mirror restarts.
+* A Firestore database to save messages, so that they can retain through mirror restarts.
-* A MagicMirror module to display the messages directly frm the Firestore database.
+* A MagicMirror module (MMM-MessageToMirror) to display the messages directly from the Firestore database.

 This makes a rather complicated architecture, and of course, a lot more complicated than absolutely necessary.
 The reason is just that I wanted to learn those things.
 But it is kind of cool.